Bring Back Birdie: Act 1

 The Mayor, a dignified, paunchy Western politician can't recall Mr. Birdie.
 He is sorry to cut the interview short, but he must meet with the Citizen's Committee to draft him for the Senate.
 As Albert and Rose turn to leave, the Mayor burps.
 Albert rushes back into the office.
-Could Conrad be the Mayor?
-He is.
-And we find out why as the Mayor sings "You Can Never Go Back".
+It is revealed that Conrad is the Mayor as he sings "You Can Never Go Back".

-But Albert manages to convince Conrad to try a comeback.
+Albert manages to convince Conrad to try a comeback.
 They book him to appear at a rock concert the following night at University Stadium, and manage to cram the corpulent Conrad into the old gold suit and shove him on-stage, where he begins one of his old numbers.
 But the 1981 kids boo him off the stage - they've come to hear the new punk rock group Filth and don't want a 1962 retread like Birdie.
 Conrad, hurt, runs out.

 Meanwhile, Rose has learned that her children are not at Cousin Alice's and is worried.
 Her concern deepens when she discovers that, disguised in pink hair and dark glasses, the guitarist for Filth is none other than Albert Jr.!
 Grabbing her son and interrupting the concert, Rose angrily tells Albert she's going to find Jenny, "who's gone off ringing bells somewhere," reunite the family, and go home.
 Albert, delighted to be back in show biz, scarcely hears her, and blithely ignores threats of million-dollar lawsuits from the concert manager and an NBC executive who is counting on Conrad for the Grammy show.
 Albert explains his euphoria in "Back in Show Biz Again".
 The first act ends with Albert in deep trouble and without Rose to help get him out of it.